MatthewCoulterStu/Lab_Review/README.md

 ## Requirements
 Use a modern browser

-You'll need git installed locally, as well as a preprocessor like SASS for CSS compilation.A good code editor helps too.
+You'll need git installed locally, as well as a preprocessor like SASS for CSS compilation.A good code editor helps too!

 Built with:
 HTML